cmcconville1993/starwars-wiki/README.md

 ## Continios Integration (CI)
-Github actions used to automate test build when merging into the development branch.
+Github actions used to automate test build when merging into the development and main branches.

 See [Github Actions](https://github.com/cmcconville1993/breakingbad-wiki/actions) for more details